Skip to main content

 Bike tours

 Join a bike tour to cover a lot of ground in Victoria in a morning or afternoon.
+You'll casually work your way through cozy neighbourhoods and stunning landmarks, with opportunities to stop, learn, and ask questions about what makes this place so great.
 The Pedaler Victoria offers a range of tours from between 2-5 hours, each with a unique theme so you’re able to choose one that suits your interests!

 Local tip: Victoria's brewery scene is one of the best in the country, we recommend the Hoppy Hour Guided Tour to savour some of our best sips.